African People's Socialist Party: Origins

 In 1968, Omali Yeshitela created the Junta of Militant Organizations (JOMO), a Black Power organization that protested against racial discrimination, police brutality, and abuses against people of African descent in Florida.
 JOMO was modelled after the Black Panther Party.
+Yeshitela gained notice after he tore down a racist mural in St. Petersburg, Florida's City Hall.
+The wall remains blank today.

 In 1972, three Black Power organizations in Florida and Kentucky merged to create APSP: JOMO, the Black Rights Fighters (BRF), and the Black Study Group (BSG).
 JOMO, chaired by Yeshitela, was the most influential of the three.
 The Uhuru Movement was also created in 1972.
 After the merger, Yeshitela became the chairman of APSP and of Uhuru, which shifted their focus from Black Power toward Pan-Africanism.

-1970's
+1970s

-In 1979, the APSP established the African People's Solidarity Committee (APSC), an organization for European and European American "that works in solidarity with the struggle for African liberation and the unification of Africa and African people worldwide".
-The role of the APSC is to raise funds through donation campaigns and to carry out the economic development campaigns of the APSP.
+In 1979, APSP created the African People's Solidarity Committee (APSC), through which White APSP supporters to organize for reparations.

-In September 1979, the party founded the African National Prison Organization (ANPO); the decision to form the ANPO was decided following a September 4, 1977 meeting in Atlanta, Georgia.
-During the meeting, several Black nationalist organizations declared the importance of, and the need for developing greater unity between pro-Black independence and prison forces.
-It was decided that the ANPO "would be the gateway to building a national liberation front."
-Additionally, the participants at the meeting established five principles as the basis for forming the ANPO, which were self-determination, political independence, anti-imperialism, anti-colonialism, and self-defense.
+In September 1979, APSP created the African National Prison Organization (ANPO), which had five principles: Self-determination, political independence, anti-imperialism, anti-colonialism, and self-defense.
+APSP decided to form ANPO after a September 4 meeting with several Black nationalist organizations, which declared need to develop greater unity between Black independence groups and "prison forces".